davicatunda/davicatunda/README.md

 - 🤔 I’m looking for help with AI, I have 40+ list of paired images and I'm looking for a way to use an unpaired pre-trained model and only fine tune in the end with the paired images I have
 - 💬 Ask me about anything of the FB open source projects.
 - 📫 How to reach me: m.me/davicatunda
-- 😄 Pronouns: use my name it is small and beatiful
 - ⚡ Fun fact: I'm a simpleton

 <!--